JFK Airport to Manhattan

 John F. Kennedy Airport is the largest and busiest of all NYC-area airports.

-Located in Queens, about 15 miles (23 km) from Manhattan, it handles most international flight into the NYC area, and if you are traveling from overseas, this will likely be your destination!
+Located in Queens, about 15 miles (23 km) from Manhattan, it handles most international flights into the NYC area, and if you are traveling from overseas, this will likely be your destination!

 You have several options to get from JFK Airport to Manhattan once you arrive.